 Intro to Academic Reps

-Academic Representatives are the voice of students in faculties, departments and schools.
-They run on unique manifestos and are then elected by their subject peers to fulfil this role, which is an exciting opportunity to actively shape your educational experience here at Cambridge!
+Academic Reps are the voice of students in faculties, departments and schools.
+They run on unique manifestos and are then elected by their subject peers to fulfil this role, which is an exciting opportunity to actively shape students' educational experience here at Cambridge.

+Reps have the power to enact changes to education, individually based on their priorities and collectively, working with other representatives across the University.
 Their responsibilities include taking students’ ideas and concerns to faculty and department boards, relaying important information from those boards back to students, and organising with their peers to foster a subject community.
-Often individual reps will also engage with the broader network of academic reps across the university, as well as with the Students’ Union, to share knowledge and work collaboratively for change.

 Types of Rep

-There are two types of rep: Subject Reps and School Reps.
+There are main two types of reps are Subject Reps and School Reps.

 Subject Reps are the voice of students in faculties and departments.
-They run on unique manifestos and are then elected by their subject peers to fulfil this role, which is an exciting opportunity to actively shape your educational experience here at Cambridge!
+They represent their subject peers and take part in decision making that will affect education now and in years to come.
 Their responsibilities include taking students’ ideas and concerns to faculty and department boards, relaying important information from those boards back to students, and organising with their peers to foster a subject community.

 Support for reps